stolostron/bootstrap-ks/aro/README.md

 ```

 2. run `./provision.sh`
-3. if successful, you will see a `.json` and `.kubeconfig` file with metadata for your cluster!
+3. if successful, you will see a `.json` and `.cred.json` file with metadata for your cluster!

 ### Cleaning up a cluster
 1. run `./destroy.sh <.json file of your cluster metadata>`